 2. Project planning: journalistic projects, program development, product planning

-- Good to use to create tasks
+- Good use case:

-Disclosure: Internally disclose AI usage.
+Disclosure: Internally disclose AI usage with the project team.